yousefelassal/quote-cron/README.md

 > I can't believe that God put us on this earth to be ordinary.

 > Freedom is not worth having if it does not connote freedom to err.

+> Kindness is the golden chain by which society is bound together.